Local Mode Tutorial

 Download the template

-config.yamlfrom the eval-hub repository:Terminal window mkdir -p configcurl -o config/config.yaml https://raw.githubusercontent.com/eval-hub/eval-hub/main/config/config.yamlCreate the provider configuration at
+config.yamlfrom the eval-hub repository:Terminal window mkdir -p configcurl -o config/config.yaml https://raw.githubusercontent.com/eval-hub/eval-hub/main/config/config.yamlIn another terminal, start the server:

-Terminal window source .venv/bin/activateeval-hub-server --local --configdir ./configIf MLflow is running, pass the tracking URI:
+Terminal window eval-hub-server --local --configdir ./configIf MLflow is running, pass the tracking URI:

 Terminal window MLFLOW_TRACKING_URI=http://localhost:5000 \eval-hub-server --local --configdir ./configVerify from another terminal: